Commit your deeds to the Lord, and your plans shall succeed. Proverbs 16:3

 David and Bathsheba

-1 At the return of the year, at the time when kings go out, David sent Joab, and his servants with him, and all Israel; and they destroyed the children of Ammon, and besieged Rabbah.
+1 At the return of the year, at the time when kings go out, David sent Joab and his servants with him, and all Israel, and they destroyed the Ammonites, and besieged Rabbah.
 But David stayed at Jerusalem.

 2 At evening, David arose from his bed and walked on the roof of the king’s house.
 From the roof, he saw a woman bathing, and the woman was very beautiful to look at.
 3 David sent messengers and inquired after the woman.
 One of them said, “Isn’t this Bathsheba, the daughter of Eliam, Uriah the Hittite’s wife?”

-4 David sent messengers, and took her; and she came in to him, and he lay with her (for she was purified from her uncleanness); and she returned to her house.
-5 The woman conceived; and she sent messengers and told David, and said, “I am with child.”
+4 David sent messengers, and took her, and she came in to him, and he lay with her (for she was purified from her uncleanness), and she returned to her house.
+5 The woman conceived, and she sent messengers and told David, “I am with child.”

 12 David said to Uriah, “Stay here today also, and tomorrow I will let you depart.”
 So Uriah stayed in Jerusalem that day, and the next day.
 13 When David had called him, he ate and drank before him; and he made him drunk.
 At evening, he went out to lie on his bed with the servants of his lord, but did not go down to his house.